Updated: October 2, 2024

 • Top-quality education and healthcare services

-Consider these benefits and take into account the potential pitfalls that you may encounter during the process, which we explored above, to decide if Porto is the right place for you.
+Consider these benefits and the potential pitfalls you may encounter during the process, which we explored above, to decide if Porto is the right place for you.

 Goldcrest: Our Expertise Can Help You Find Your Dream Property

 Goldcrest is a buyer’s agent based in Porto, Lisbon, and the Algarve.
 Equipped with local knowledge, extensive networks, and international experience, we provide expert, impartial advice on real estate investments and how to buy property in Porto, Portugal.
-From scouting out the perfect property through to property acquisition, we have you covered throughout the process.
-Our team of skilled experts is available to cater to all your real estate needs, offering insightful expertise and strategic advice.
+From scouting out the perfect property to property acquisition, we have you covered throughout the process.
+Our team of skilled experts can cater to all your real estate needs, offering insightful expertise and strategic advice.
 Book a complimentary call with us today.

 Frequently Asked Questions about Buying Property in Porto, Portugal

 Working with a real estate lawyer is not a strict requirement for purchasing property in Porto.
-However, having the professional services of a real estate agent, real estate lawyer, or preferably a buyer’s agent is recommended for a seamless and compliant purchase process.
+However, it is recommended that you have the professional services of a real estate agent, preferably a buyer’s agent, and a lawyer for a seamless and compliant purchase process.

-Additional fees besides standard property prices include notary and registration fees, attorney fees, transfer tax (IMT), stamp duty fees, and potential expenses related to the land registry.
+Additional fees besides standard property prices include Notary and registration fees, attorney fees, potential expenses related to the land registry, and property taxes.
+You will need to pay IMT and Stamp Duty at the time of purchase.

 The deposit for the property usually lies between 10 to 25 percent of the purchase price based on the condition that the mortgage offer is accepted.
 However, non-residents and foreign buyers are encouraged to budget 30 percent of the property purchase price for the deposit payment on a property in Porto, Portugal.